qwo/blog/content/post/developing-for-glass.md

 +++
-title = "What a Glass App Should Be" date = "2014-01-16T15:25:17"
+title = "Developing for Google Glass" date = "2014-01-16T15:25:17"
 +++

 Some caveats to a good glass app
-Inspired by the good principals of a web app
+Inspired by the good principals of a good web app.

 + follows similar style and UX principals in other apps